ericvpineda/travel-journal/notes.md

     - multer first uploads while parsing, then sends parsed body to req.body
 - how to limit number of uploads to upload to cloudinary
 - mapbox route index.js not working
+- Heroku no longer has free dyno tier
+    - change hosting website

 Solved Issues:
 - Passport duplicate emails from different accounts